Hamiltonian Floer theory on surfaces: Application: Positively transverse foliations from Floer theory

-The fact that $murm(H) \subset mu(H)$ (by Theorem \ref{Thm: murm implies mu}) implies that this isotopy is maximal, and we know that it is positively transverse (not simply homotopically positively transverse) to the foliation $\mathcal{F}^{\hat{X}}_0$ of $\Sigma$.
+The fact that $murm(H) \subseteq mu(H)$ (by Theorem \ref{Thm: murm implies mu}) implies that this isotopy is maximal, and we know that it is positively transverse (not simply homotopically positively transverse) to the foliation $\mathcal{F}^{\hat{X}}_0$ of $\Sigma$.
 This implies positive transversality in the sense of Le Calvez, but is --- at least \textit{prima facie} --- a rather stronger condition, in that positive transversality in Le Calvez's sense allows us to homotope the orbits of the maximal isotopy, individually, in order to achieve positive transversality in the usual sense, whereas here, every non-trivial orbit of $((\psi^{\hat{X}}_t)^{-1} \circ \phi^H_t)$ is already positively transverse in the usual sense.
 Said another way, if $\hat{X}$ is a trivial capped braid, so that the isotopy $(\phi^H_t)_{t \in [0,1]}$ is already a maximal isotopy, then it is already homotopically positively transverse to $\mathcal{F}^{\hat{X}}_0$ because $(\psi^{\hat{X}})^{-1}$ provides us with a choice of homotopy for each orbit $t \mapsto \phi^H_t(x)$ in such a way that these homotopies fit together in a coherent way so as to be induced by composition with a contractible loop.
 Thus, the transverse singular foliations constructed by Floer theory provide instances of Le Calvez-type foliations which enjoy a certain sort of `uniform' homotopic transversality which makes them particularly nice.
-This raises the following potentially interesting question for the theory of Le Calvez-type foliations \begin{quest} If $\phi \in Homeo_0(\Sigma)$ and $I=(\phi_t)_{t \in [0,1]}$ is a maximal isotopy ending at $\phi$, does there always exist a singular foliation $\mathcal{G}$ of Le Calvez-type together with a contractible loop $(\psi_t)_{t \in S^1} \subset Homeo(\Sigma)$ (based at the identity), such that for all $x \in \Sigma \setminus Sing(\mathcal{G})$, the paths $t \mapsto (\psi_t^{-1} \circ \phi_t)(x)$ are positively transverse to $\mathcal{G}$? \end{quest} In \cite{LeC05}, Le Calvez also observed that in the case of Hamiltonian homeomorphisms satisfying some minor niceness requirements of their fixed point sets which always applies in our setting, the foliations $\mathcal{F}^I$ constructed by his methods are always \textit{gradient-like}, in the sense that they admit discrete Lyapunov functions which are decreasing along the leaves of the foliation.
+We also remark that the foliations constructed by Le Calvez in \cite{LeC99} for arbitrary diffeomorphisms of $T^2$ via generating function methods have this property, but it is unclear at the time of this writing if this can be achieved for the foliations constructed via the brick decomposition methods of \cite{LeC05}, which permit the development of the theory for $\phi \in Homeo_0(\Sigma)$ and $\Sigma$ an arbitrary surface.
+This raises the following potentially interesting question for the theory of Le Calvez-type foliations. \begin{quest} If $\phi \in Homeo_0(\Sigma)$ and $I=(\phi_t)_{t \in [0,1]}$ is a maximal isotopy ending at $\phi$, does there always exist a singular foliation $\mathcal{G}$ of Le Calvez-type together with a contractible loop $(\psi_t)_{t \in S^1} \subseteq Homeo(\Sigma)$ (based at the identity), such that for all $x \in \Sigma \setminus Sing(\mathcal{G})$, the paths $t \mapsto (\psi_t^{-1} \circ \phi_t)(x)$ are positively transverse to $\mathcal{G}$? \end{quest} In \cite{LeC05}, Le Calvez also observed that in the case of Hamiltonian homeomorphisms satisfying some minor niceness requirements of their fixed point sets which always applies in our setting, the foliations $\mathcal{F}^I$ constructed by his methods are always \textit{gradient-like}, in the sense that they admit discrete Lyapunov functions which are decreasing along the leaves of the foliation.
 These Lyapunov functions are, essentially, winding numbers with the maximally unlinked set of orbits used to construct the foliation.
-Thus, we can see the results of our previous section as recovering Le Calvez's theory in the smooth case, on the proviso that $\hat{X} \in murm(H)$, and offering certain refinements on the structure of these fixed points along with a certain strengthening of the transversality condition. \\ \\ We should note, however, that in general $murm(H) \neq mu(H)$, and so even in the smooth case, Le Calvez's method provides foliations which do not arise via our methods.
-In fact, it is not difficult to show that for every $\hat{X} \in murm(H)$, the isotopy $t \mapsto I=((\psi^{\hat{X}}_t)^{-1}\circ \phi^H_t)_{t \in [0,1]}, t \in [0,1]$ is \textbf{torsion-low} in the sense of Yan in \cite{Ya18}.
-Conversely, it follows essentially directly from Proposition $1.5$ in \cite{Ya18} (together with remarking on the relationship between the winding number of the linearization at a fixed point and its Conley-Zehnder index --- see Remark $17$ in \cite{HRS16}, for instance) that if $I'=(\phi^H_t)_{t \in [0,1]}$ is a smooth torsion-low isotopy with $\phi^H_1$ non-degenerate, then
+Thus, we can see the results of our previous section as recovering Le Calvez's theory in the smooth case, on the proviso that $\hat{X} \in murm(H)$, and offering certain refinements on the structure of these fixed points along with a certain strengthening of the transversality condition.